lihanddd/starter-hugo-academic/content/authors/admin/_index.md

 <<<<<<< HEAD
 role: undergraduate of Artificial Intelligence
 =======
-role: Undergraduate of Artificial Intelligence
+role: undergraduate of Artificial Intelligence
 >>>>>>> 5f21e591809096e4396a750b95945f17bd49ae1c

 # Organizations/Affiliations to show in About widget